Chickasaw Turnpike

-The Chickasaw Turnpike, also designated State Highway 301 (SH-301), is a controlled-access toll road in the rural south central region of the U.S. state of Oklahoma.
+The Chickasaw Turnpike, also designated State Highway 301 (SH-301), is a controlled-access road in the rural south central region of the U.S. state of Oklahoma.
 A two-lane freeway, it stretches for 13.3 mi from north of Sulphur to just south of Ada.
 The Oklahoma Turnpike Authority (OTA) owns, maintains, and collects tolls on the turnpike.
 The first section of the Chickasaw Turnpike opened on September 1, 1991.

 The Chickasaw resulted from a compromise between urban and rural legislators.
 Originally, it was part of a now-canceled plan to connect southern and eastern Oklahoma with a longer turnpike.
 It was also intended to link Ada to the Interstate system.
 A 4 mi segment of the turnpike was transferred to the Oklahoma Department of Transportation (ODOT), making it a toll-free road, in 2011.

 Route description

 The Chickasaw Turnpike takes a southwest-to-northeast route, passing through only two counties, Murray and Pontotoc.
 The turnpike begins in Murray County at U.S. Highway 177 (US-177) north of Sulphur; west of this interchange, the road becomes SH-7 Spur.
 The turnpike continues northeast into Pontotoc County.
 Just north of the county line is a barrier toll plaza, the only plaza along the route.
 Beyond the tollbooth lies an interchange serving the town of Roff.
 This is a partial interchange, providing access to Roff for eastbound travelers and access to the westbound lanes from Roff.
 The Chickasaw Turnpike then ends at SH-1.

 The Chickasaw Turnpike has only two lanes for the majority of its length; however, there is a short eastbound passing lane.
 The Chickasaw is the only two-lane turnpike in Oklahoma.
 Lightly traveled, the road is used by about 2,000 vehicles per day.